Skip to main content

 Things to avoid

 • Never delete a certificate from the certificate store while it is still in use by a service, this will break the service and you will need to re-assign a new certificate to the service.
-Certify The Web will maintain it's own certificates in the store and by default will remove them when they are definitely no longer required.
+Certify Certificate Manager will maintain it's own certificates in the store and by default will remove them when they are definitely no longer required.

 • Never revoke a certificate unless the private key has been compromised.
 Revoking a certificate will break any services using that certificate and is almost never required.